 Whether you want to dance the night away or just sample some community energy, this event—over 400 years old and based on much older traditions—is recognized as one of the three most important dance festivals in Japan.

-Gujo Hachiman nestles in a valley surrounded by heavily forested mountains, making it an ideal place to view the fiery autumn leaves.
+Gujo Hachiman is nestled in a valley surrounded by heavily forested mountains, making it an ideal place to view the fiery autumn leaves.
 The Momiji Festival runs for a few weeks every November when, despite the chill in the air, people flock to the town.
 The highlight is the area around the castle, which is lit up at night.
 The garden at Jionji temple is also gorgeous at this time of year.

 South of the town, this series of caves and caverns includes a 30-meter underground waterfall and some bizarre millennia old stalactites.
 The 700-meter stretch open to the public takes about 30 minutes to tour.

-The Okumino area boasts a collection of 12 ski resorts, with direct bus links to Central Japan International Airport.
+The Okumino area holds a collection of 12 ski resorts, with direct bus links to Central Japan International Airport.
 Okumino's convenience, choice of runs, great powder and stunning views draw skiers and snowboarders from across Japan.

-Once a center of excellence for samurai sword manufacture, Seki had to shift to manufacturing more prosaic items such as kitchen knives, cutlery and other bladed tools when the Edo period (1603-1867) ended and modernity was ushered in.
+Once a center of excellence for samurai sword manufacture, Seki had to shift to manufacturing more common items such as kitchen knives, cutlery and other bladed tools when the Edo period (1603-1867) ended and modernity was ushered in.
 Today, the tools and other items they produce during the day are prized as souvenirs, and a museum of sword-making with live demonstrations draws in crowds.